bobbyiliev/introduction-to-bash-scripting/content/012-bash-functions.md

 }
 ```

 I prefer putting it there for better readability.
+But it is a matter of personal preference.

 Example of a "Hello World!" function: